How To Know Which Adaptogen Is Best For You (Because Dang, They're Expensive)

 Turkey tail: When consumed daily, it has been shown to improve immune function.

-Ashwagandha: This is traditionally used in ayurvedic medicine to help boost the immune system after being sick.
+Ashwagandha: This one is traditionally used in Ayurvedic medicine to help boost the immune system after being sick.

 Anxiety and depression:

 Reishi: This mushroom helps to lower blood sugar levels by down-regulating alpha-glucosidase, the enzyme responsible for breaking down starches into sugars.